NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 *********************

 Each cooling system (other than heat pumps) should be entered as a ``Systems/HVAC/HVACPlant/CoolingSystem``.
-Inputs including ``CoolingSystemType`` and ``FractionCoolLoadServed`` must be provided.
+Inputs including ``CoolingSystemType``, ``FractionCoolLoadServed`` and ``IsVentilationPreconditioningSystem`` must be provided.

+If ``IsVentilationPreconditioningSystem`` is "true", the cooling system is supposed to be pointed by VentilationFan(See Mechanical Ventilation section for more details) to serve as a preconditioning cooling system.
+In this case, ``CoolingCapacity`` must be provided with a scope attribute to describe at which level (between "multiple units" and "single unit") the data is provided.
+In addition, there's no distribution system associated with preconditioning systems.

-For all systems other than evaporative coolers, ``CoolingCapacity`` may be provided; if not, the system will be auto-sized via ACCA Manual J/S.
+For all systems other than evaporative coolers that are not preconditioning systems, ``CoolingCapacity`` may be provided; if not, the system will be auto-sized via ACCA Manual J/S.
+Evaporative coolers are not available yet to be served as a preconditioning system in this context.

-Depending on the type of cooling system specified, additional elements are used:
+Depending on the type of cooling system specified, additional elements are used(while DistributionSystem is none for all system types of a ventilation preconditioning equipment):

 =======================  =================================  =================  =======================  ====================
 CoolingSystemType        DistributionSystem                 CoolingSystemFuel  AnnualCoolingEfficiency  SensibleHeatFraction